Enoch Showunmi

-Enoch Olusesan Showunmi (born 21 April 1982) is a former professional footballer who played as a striker.
+Enoch Olusesan Showunmi (born 21 April 1982) is a former professional footballer who played as a forward.
 Born in England, he played for Nigeria at international level and won two caps for the team.

 Club career

 Luton Town

 Showunmi joined Luton Town in early September 2003 following a successful trial spell with the club that saw him feature regularly during the 2003–04 pre-season against such teams as AFC Wimbledon.
 At the time of his signature Luton had a small squad due to the administrative receivership that they were under, which prevented them signing new players.
 Regular midfielder and captain Kevin Nicholls received an injury that was to prevent him playing for three months, and Luton were able to use this injury to seek dispensation from the Football League to sign Showunmi.

 Showunmi's debut came against Plymouth Argyle in September 2003, and his first goal arrived in a Football League Trophy win against Rushden & Diamonds in November.
 Late in the season he scored a hat-trick in a home match against Brentford.
 In total he scored seven goals in 28 appearances during the 2003–04 season, which culminated with his international debut for the Nigeria national team as a 71st-minute substitute in a 3–0 victory against the Republic of Ireland at The Valley on 30 May 2004.
 He was also a substitute in Nigeria's following 2–0 victory against Jamaica.

 Luton's promotion season in 2004–05 saw Showunmi regularly used as a "super-sub" to score six goals in 38 matches, only seven of which he started, including a late winner against AFC Bournemouth after Luton had played most of the game with only 10 men.

 In 2005–06 Showunmi often played in midfield, with moderate success, due to injuries to many midfield players at the club.